 Steve Harrison and Paul Dourish, Re-Place-ing Space: The Roles of Place and Space in Collaborative Systems, 1996

-Get into your project groups, and think about the possible representations of space in your on-going collaborative work.
+Think about the possible representations of space in your on-going work.

 - What are the primary relationships at work that can be communicated to players with your assets?

-- How might features of your design (sonic, architectural, semiotic) promote engagement with your manifestation of Calvino’s narratives?
+- How might features of your design (sonic, architectural, semiotic) promote engagement with your manifestation of narrative?

 - What precedents from existing games can you find to illustrate your evolving ideas?
 Come up with at least one each.